M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 15 active-X
+Version 9.9 revision 16 active-X
-An small upgrade to Thread sytem
+two bugs removed.
+New programs in info.gsb.
+Updated M2000paper.pdf

-George Karras, Kallithea Attikis, Greece.
+George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com

 The fist time you run the interpreter do this in M2000 console: dir appdir$